-How a solid relationship between CX and brand strategy can superpower your startup
+How CX and brand strategy can supercharge your startup

-Expert digital strategist Marlon Heckman knows a lot about how startups and scale-ups can see epic growth with great CX.
-As someone who’s worked with various companies, from McKinsey to MTV, we wanted to pick his brain on why strategy and CX are the perfect partnership for an impactful start-up.
+Expert digital strategist Marlon Heckman knows startups and scale-ups can see epic growth with great CX.
+As someone who’s worked with various companies, from McKinsey to MTV, he shares insights into why strategy and CX are the perfect partnership to make an impact.

 How a solid relationship between CX and brand strategy can superpower your start-up

-How a solid relationship between CX and brand strategy can superpower your startup
+How CX and brand strategy can supercharge your startup

 Blog